magarittenguyen/ST558_Project3_GroupF/ST558-Project-3.md

 articles were shared on a Monday, 240 were shared on a Tuesday and 1010 were shared the rest of the week.

-Since Monday is considered the beginning of the work week, it is worth considering how monday “stacks up with the other days.
+Since Monday is considered the beginning of the work week, it is interesting to see how monday “stacks up with the other days.
 For the contingency tables below, we can use a similar interpretation as we did for the previous table.